bwsw/sj-platform/SJDocs/source/SJ_Demo_Deployment.rst

 - Apache Kafka - on ports 9092, 7203

 Description:
-   After VM is launched, Vagrant firstly runs Mesos-Slave with following configurations:
+   After VM is launched, Vagrant firstly runs Mesos-Slave with the following configurations:

    - ip = 0.0.0.0,